-Support services are also available through other Michigan Works! initiatives and fund sources such as FAE&T and BRES (BRES funding is only available until September 30, 2024).
+Support services are also available through other Michigan Works! initiatives and fund sources, such as FAE&T, BRES, and the Talent and Growth Initiative.

 Local support service limitations and restrictions have been established by Michigan Works!
 Southwest and fall within federal and state policy guidelines and funding source requirements.